seanap/Plex-Audiobook-Guide/README.md

   ![alt text](https://i.imgur.com/knf3ATb.png "Filename-Folder-Cover")

 ### Notes
 Once you have mp3tag, Audiobook metadata agent and Plex configured the work flow becomes pretty quick and painless.
-I typically wait till I have a few Audiobooks in the que before tagging and archiving.

-I set up three different actions to use depending on the number of tracks of the book.
+I set up three different actions to use depending on the number of tracks of the book;
-For a single track I removed the `-pt$num(%track%,2)` from the end of the filename Format Value.
+* For a single track I removed the `-pt$num(%track%,2)` from the end of the filename Format Value.
-For 2-99 tracks, use the 01 Action from the example above it will add `-pt01` to the end of the filename.
+* For 2-99 tracks, use the 01 Action from the example above it will append `-pt01` to the end of the filename.
-For 100-999 tracks create the 001 Action by duplicating the 01 Action and editing the Format Value string to `-pt$num(%track%,3)` which will append `-pt001` to the end of the track.
+* For 100-999 tracks create the 001 Action by duplicating the 01 Action and editing the Format Value string to `-pt$num(%track%,3)` which will append `-pt001` to the end of the track.

    Following this guide will also give you everything you need for a properly organized Booksonic server.
 While Plex doesn't really care about your folder structure, Booksonic exclusively uses folder structure for it's orgaization and looks for cover.jpg/desc.txt/reader.txt files for additional metadata.